rlivingsus/misc/AllBooks.md

 #### Rothfuss, Patrick: KINGKILLER CHRONICLES: 0.5) The Lightning Tree, 1) The Name of the Wind (have hardcopy?), 2) The Wise Man's Fear, 2.5) The Slow Regard of Silent Things, 3) The Doors of Stone

-#### Ruocchio, Christopher:SUN EATER: 1)Empire of Silence, 1.5)The Lesser Devil, 2)Howling Dark, 2.5)Parallel Worlds:The Heroes Within, 3)Demon in White, 4)Kingdoms of Death, 5)Ashes of Man
+#### Ruocchio, Christopher:SUN EATER: 1)Empire of Silence, 1.5)The Lesser Devil, 2)Howling Dark, 2.5)Parallel Worlds:The Heroes Within, 2.6) Queen Amid Ashes, 2.7) Tales of the Sun Eater, 3)Demon in White, 3.5) Tales of the Sun Eater v2, 4)Kingdoms of Death, 5)Ashes of Man, 5.5) Tales of the Sun Eater v3, 5.6) The Dregs of Empire, 6) Disquiet Gods

 #### Sage, Angie: SEPTIMUS HEAP SERIES: 1)Magyk, 2)Flyte, 3)Physik, 4)Queste, 5)Syren, 6)Darke, 7)Fyre